 Stamford includes just three regulatory land use districts.
 The Residential District includes much of the land in the valley along the state highway and the intersecting local road network.
 The highest density of current land use exists near the southern part of this district, where public, semi-public uses are found along with the town's one general store.
-Zoning throughout the Residential District requires a 2-acre minimum lot size (per principal building -said building can contain multiple units/uses, consistent with the use regulations, and a 30% building coverage limitation.
+Zoning throughout the Residential District requires a 2-acre minimum lot size (per principal building regulations, and a 30% building coverage limitation.